Solar fire lighting

 • Pulverized tea from tea bags

-All materials have to be completely dry and punky wood, dung pellets, and/or coffee grounds should be finely pulverized before use to increase the surface area
+All materials must be completely dry, and punky wood, dung pellets, and coffee grounds should be finely pulverized before use to increase the surface area.

 Lessons learned about solar fire lighting:

-• A cosmetic mirror with a diameter of approximately 16 cm / 6” is considered the best tool for solar fire lighting.
+• A cosmetic mirror with approximately 16 cm / 6 1/4” diameter is considered the best tool for solar fire lighting.

 • Solar lighters are also effective for creating a fire when the sun is high in the sky.